Lenz-K/setup-script/README.md

 # About
 This repository consists of an interactive script to easily install basic software modules and configure a freshly installed Linux.
-So far it only supports Ubuntu Linux.
+So far it supports Ubuntu and Manjaro Linux.
+ExpressVPN only works on a x86 system.

 # Instructions
 Download the script: